Matcha-jpg/Work_Vault/Projects/SDWAN/SD - WAN Setup (Software Defined - Wide Area Network).md

 6. Click on `Add` at the bottom right of the window.

 ##### ViaSat-PG

+1. Click on the `Add port group` button.
+2. Name the new port group `ViaSat-PG`, or whatever the naming scheme dictates.
+3. Assign the port group a VLAN ID of 201.
+   **NOTE**: In the COSMIAC/RAPID Lab Environment, this port group required a VLAN ID due to the hardware configuration of the Lab environment.
+4. Choose the corresponding vSwitch that is connected to the SatCom uplinks.
+In the COSMIAC/RAPID Deployment, this was SatCom-WAN.
+5. Leave the Security settings as the defaults.
+6. Click on `Add` at the bottom right of the window.

 ##### HughesNet-PG

+1. Click on the `Add port group` button.
+2. Name the new port group `HughesNet-PG`, or whatever the naming scheme dictates.
+3. Assign the port group a VLAN ID of 202.
+   **NOTE**: In the COSMIAC/RAPID Lab Environment, this port group required a VLAN ID due to the hardware configuration of the Lab environment.
+4. Choose the corresponding vSwitch that is connected to the SatCom uplinks.
+In the COSMIAC/RAPID Deployment, this was SatCom-WAN.
+5. Leave the Security settings as the defaults.
+6. Click on `Add` at the bottom right of the window.

 ##### vpn-100-source

 This port group will be used to service the LAN facing interface of the StarLink Source Edge.
 This port group will also be utilized to service ips through DHCP from the Source Edge.
 The Data Source Client will have a connection to this port group in order to utilize the SD WAN Fabric to, as the name implies, be the TX source of data that will be used to analyze the Network Performance with.